Financial institutions have reported a spike in attempted credit card fraud since the pandemic shut down the global economy.

 The ability of machine learning to identify hidden links between variables is unrivaled.
 It's able to detect sophisticated correlations that would be virtually impossible for a person to notice.

 However, a great deal of data is required to spot these intricate patterns.
 This is especially true for fraud detection because on average only 1 in 1,000 transactions is fraudulent.
-Without going over a large number of fraud cases, an algorithm can't learn to spot fraudulent behavior.
+Without going over a large number of fraud cases and fraud data, an algorithm can't learn to spot fraudulent activity.

 The Black Box Problem